FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

        channels and streets (see comment 3).

-       In Line 2 (Line ‘C’), ISEDEQG will set the sediment transport equation for
+       In Line 2 (Line ‘C’), ISEDEQG will set the sediment transgport equation for

        floodplain sediment routing and channel routing.